ssharker21/ssharker21.github.io/content/research.md

 title: Gallery
 ---

-This is a (somewhat curated) gallery of things I've made or written.

 {{< card img="gallery/lethal_injection/first_page.png" url="https://dx.doi.org/10.2139/ssrn.3829078" >}}
 ### The Fate of Lethal Injection: Decomposition of the Paradigm and Its Consequences